rbtLong/CurryingLogs/README.md

 front-end.
 We always expect a null case in which there are no results.

 The database operation here is `PortalUserQueries.SearchPortalUser(q)`, so we wrap it inside a try-catch clause.
-When an error occurs, we log the error via an extension method using our Curry log library. `ex.Error` begins the currying operation, we can supply additional information via the
+When an error occurs, we log the error via an extension method using our Curry log library. `ex.Error` begins the Method-Chaining operation, we can supply additional information via the
 `Add` function.
 The `Ok` function commits the curry expression to our logging database. `ex.Handle()` is another extension method for Exception-based classes, returning a graceful message to the user in Release mode and reports an error message to us in Debug mode.